-Charlotte Brontë has given me a new favorite book, and a new comfort food... brown bread and coffee!
+Charlotte Brontë has given me a new favorite book and a new comfort food: brown bread and coffee!
 Jane Eyre is given a serving of brown bread and coffee on her first day at Lowood, toward the end of chapter seven.
-My brown bread probably isn't very similar to Jane's; it is made with whole wheat flour, oat bran and flax seed, and I generally make buns instead of loaves because they are more manageable.
-A comforting snack of brown bread and coffee is a perfect remedy for one of those moody days when nothing is going right.
+My brown bread probably isn't very similar to Jane's at all.
+It's made with whole wheat flour, oat bran and flax seed, and I generally make buns instead of loaves because they are more manageable.
+A comforting snack of brown bread and coffee is a perfect remedy for one of those moody days when nothing seems to be going right.
 Thank you, Charlotte!

 |Jane Eyre's Brown Bread|

 ½ cup warm water (about 110 degrees if you have a thermometer)

 ½ tsp salt (you might want to use more salt, this is plenty for me)